 Garage Gym Ideas

 There is probably not enough illumination in your garage at the moment.
 It's too bad you'll have to work out in total darkness or at least the shadows.
 Because our bodies respond to the levels of light in their environments, reducing the brightness of the room can signal that it is time for sleep.
 This presents a challenge for us.
 In order to keep your motivation up while exercising, you must now fight against your biological nature.

 It's a garage, so you're probably thinking at this point that you should go ahead and open the door.
 More daylight hours in the summer make it more efficient.
-When winter arrives and the days get shorter and darker earlier and it's too cold to leave the garage door open, the garage door opener becomes useless.
+When winter arrives, the days get shorter and darker earlier, and it's too cold to leave the garage door open, the garage door opener becomes useless.

-Overhead lighting is ideal because it mimics the sun's rays the most closely.
+Overhead lighting is ideal because it most closely mimics the sun's rays.
 The current use of inefficient fluorescent lamps should be replaced with more energy-efficient LED lighting.
-These lights can be shaped and directed like natural sunlight and last for a long time without breaking the bank.
-If you want a uniform wash of light throughout your entire gym, make sure to install your fixtures evenly.
+These lights can be shaped and directed like natural sunlight and last long without breaking the bank.
+If you want a uniform wash of light throughout your gym, install your fixtures evenly.

-If you are capable of performing a more involved installation, you may want to consider recessed lighting or track lighting.
+If you can perform a more involved installation, you may want to consider recessed lighting or track lighting.
 Recessed lighting can turn your garage into a luxurious gym that would fool even the most discerning fitness buff.

 Using track lighting, you can adjust the brightness of the lights in any room as you see fit.
 The gym lights can be moved and angled however you see fit as you set up the space.
-In addition, it will make sure that your equipment is well-lit at all times.
+In addition, it will ensure that your equipment is always well-lit.

+Garage Gym Ideas